Lightstreamer/helm-charts/charts/lightstreamer/README.md

 #### [load.httpsAuthPoolMaxQueue](./values.yaml#L3191)

 Optional.
-Maximum number of tasks allowed to be queued to enter the "TLS-SSL AUTHENTICATION" thread pool before undertaking backpressure actions.
+Maximum number of tasks allowed to be queued to enter the `TLS-SSL AUTHENTICATION` thread pool before undertaking backpressure actions.
 The effect is similar to the more common `load.handShakePoolMaxQueue`, with the difference that it regards listening sockets specified through `server.httpsServer` that are configured to request the client certificate (see `useClientAuth` and `forceClientAuth`).
 A negative value disables the check.

 **Default:** `100`
 #### [load.httpsAuthPoolMaxSize](./values.yaml#L3176)

 Optional.
-Size of the "TLS-SSL AUTHENTICATION" internal pool, which is used instead of the "TLS-SSL HANDSHAKE" pool for listening sockets that are configured to request the client certificate.
+Size of the `TLS-SSL AUTHENTICATION` internal pool, which is used instead of the `TLS-SSL HANDSHAKE` pool for listening sockets that are configured to request the client certificate.
 This kind of task may exhibit a blocking behavior in some cases.

 **Default:**